ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 - https://hackmd.io/@benjaminion/rJkuZ4e5I

 Still working on new spec updates on discv5 spec.
-Will imporve the performance slightly and resolve one error message.
-Sometimes you can get packets that have seemingly wrong incoding, but just a spec bug.
-Will publish new version.
+It will improve the performance slightly and resolve one error message.
+Sometimes you can get packets that have seemingly wrong encoding, but just a spec bug.
+We will publish a new version.

-Something for feedback will be in the next couple days.
+Something for feedback will be in the next couple of days.

 Looking for the path of least resistance to upgrading.
 Considering a soft update.
 It's complicated with live networks.

-Due to the v0.12 spec update, may be best to combine these updates, as the testnets need to be restarted regardless.
+Due to the v0.12 spec update, maybe best to combine these updates, as the testnets need to be restarted regardless.

-Will take approximately 1 more week, at least, to get the new spec done.
+It will take approximately 1 more week, at least, to get the new spec done.
 Then will assist with the implementation.

 # 6. Spec discussion